freistil/statusblog/_posts/2012-08-12-pro07-dbrebuild.md

 #### TIMELINE:

 * [21:20 UTC] Incident opened.
+* [21:43 UTC] The database export has finished successfully.

 *We are working on the issue and will add more details here as soon as possible.*